sarahCobey/Pneumo-ABM/README.md

 ###File inputs
 Sample input files have been included in the release.
 There is minimal validation of input files, so check yours carefully.

 * `Associated_treatments.txt`<br>The values of serotype-specific immunity for which estimates of beta, the transmission rate, are given in `Betas_used.txt`.
 The program will compare its serotype-specific immunity (the treatment value) to the ones listed here and select the index whose value is closest.
 If you want to run a simulation with serotype-specific immunity of 0.3 and a particular transmission rate, add 0.3 to this file and the transmission rate in `Betas_used.txt` (at the same index).
-If you fitting a new transmission rate, put one or more educated guesses in these files.
+If you are fitting a new transmission rate, put one or more educated guesses in these files.

 * `Betas_used.txt`<br>Transmission rates corresponding to the values of serotype-specific immunity listed in `Associated_treatments.txt`.
 If `MATCH_PREVALENCE` is defined in `Parameters.h`, one of these will be the starting value of beta (the one whose associated treatment most closely matches the defined value of serotype-specific immunity).
 If `MATCH_PREVALENCE` is not defined, the simulation will be run with one of these values.